 - Trade directory websites, etc.

-There are many benefits to proper link building and relevant link trades including:
+Benefits to proper link building, and relevant link trades, include:

 - Better search engine ranking for related topics

 - Higher consumer confidence